 What is role-based access control?

 In an RBAC system, role management is a flexible and powerful tool.
-You could create an “IT worker” class with special access to the server rooms, or a “maintenance worker” class with sole access to maintenance closets or other restricted areas.
+You can create an “IT worker” class with special access to the server rooms or a “maintenance worker” class with sole access to maintenance closets or other restricted areas.

 What is attribute-based access control?

-Attribute-based access control (ABAC) determines if people have access based on characteristics, rather than their job or title.
+Attribute-based access control (ABAC) determines if people have access based on characteristics rather than a job or title.
+In short, ABAC is a more flexible, user-intuitive access control model.

 At first, attribute-based access control might sound similar to RBAC.
-The difference between them is small but crucial.
-The primary difference between ABAC and RBAC is that you create roles, while people already have attributes.
+The difference between these two designs is small but crucial.
+Above, we pointed out that, with RBAC, you create roles for each user.

 Some examples of attributes include: